willjw3/TopShelfWhisky-Glitch/README.md

 # Online Store Project

 A functioning fictitious online single malt whisky store called "Top Shelf Whisky", built with Node.js, Express, and MongoDB.
 Authentication by Passport.js and online payments made through [Stripe](https://stripe.com).<br>
+To make a fake purchase, create a user account with fake information, and use the fake credit card number `4242424242424242`.<br>

 You can check out the working application live by going [**here**](https://willjw3-topshelfwhisky-glitch.glitch.me/)<br>
 Or,<br>
 You can run this application on your local machine: